Grizzlies vs Thunder Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 22)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Grizzlies and Thunder and using recursive machine learning and impressive AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over mountains of data from every past game between the Grizzlies and Thunder and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most focused on the trending weight knucklehead sportsbettors often put on Memphis’s strength factors between a Grizzlies team going up against a possibly tired Thunder team.
-It appears the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+Interestingly enough, the data has been most watching on the linear correlation of weight knucklehead sportsbettors tend to put on Oklahoma City’s strength factors between a Grizzlies team going up against a possibly rested Thunder team.
+Trends look to say the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.